Comedic device: Taboo

 There is a liberating element to saying something that nobody else would say in a civilized environment.
 Being disgusting or politically wrong in front of an audience can surprise and shock an audience (i.e. jokes about pedophiles).

 Comic timing

 Comic timing is the use of pacing and delivery to enhance the effectiveness of comedy.
 Often, comedy writers and performers insert a dramatic pause or beat to allow the audience to discern the subtext of the comedic situation or joke.
 Additionally, comics may create a laugh from quick juxtaposition between fast and slow timing such as in the case of George Carlin's delivery in his routine "Seven Words You Can't Say On Television".

 Slapstick

 Slapstick is a type of comedy involving exaggerated physical violence.
-Slapstick was heavily used by Buster Keaton, Charlie Chaplin, Laurel and Hardy, the Keystone Kops, the Three Stooges.
+Slapstick was heavily used by Buster Keaton, Charlie Chaplin, Laurel and Hardy, the Keystone Cops, the Three Stooges.
 Slapstick is also common in animated cartoons such as Tom and Jerry and Looney Tunes.